robmurphy-systems/Execution-Control-Model/README.md

 # Execution-Control-Model
 “Dashboards don’t show where execution breaks—integration points do.”
+Dashboards can show Green down each deliverable.

 “Execution actually breaks here—the diagram below shows how to see it early.”